fcelda/nsec5-draft/nsec5.md

 The NSEC5 RR provides authenticated denial of existence for an RRset or domain name.
-One NSEC5 RR represents one piece of an NSEC5 chain, proving existence of the owner name and non-existence of other domain names in the part of the hashed domain space covered until the next owner name hashed in the RDATA.
+One NSEC5 RR represents one piece of an NSEC5 chain, proving existence of the owner name and non-existence of other domain names in the part of the hashed domain space that is covered until the next owner name hashed in the RDATA.

 ## NSEC5 RDATA Wire Format